Photo courtesy of Bruce Hunt, www.brucehuntimages.com

 3. Car Rallies and Monthly Cruise-Ins on Main Street May through October.

 4. Annual Yadkin Valley Pumpkin Festival (crafts, antique vendors, car show, quilt show and more!) during the 4th weekend in September along Main Street.
-This year (2017) the Big Elkin BeerFest will be after the festival at our Municipal Park, a few blocks away.

 5. Fun, fantastic art festivals and gallery openings, plus Kidsfest every summer at the Foothills Arts Council.
 Beautiful art galleries in downtown offer Art Hikes once a month with live music.
+FOOD TRUCK FRIDAYS and LIVE MUSIC AT THE MARKET events occur monthly at our Farmers Market shelter from May to October (excluding July).

 7. Unique dining, pub fare, sports bar, farm-to-table, local hangouts, soda shoppes, great food!
 Many locations offer outdoor seating.